ignite/cli/docs/guide/ibc.md

 The Inter-Blockchain Communication protocol (IBC) allows blockchains to talk to each other.
 IBC handles transport across different sovereign blockchains.
 This end-to-end, connection-oriented, stateful protocol provides reliable, ordered, and authenticated communication between heterogeneous blockchains.

 The [IBC protocol in the Cosmos SDK](https://docs.cosmos.network/master/ibc/overview.html) is the standard for the interaction between two blockchains.
-The IBCmodule interface defines how packets and messages are constructed to be interpreted by the sending and the receiving blockchain.
+The IBC module interface defines how packets and messages are constructed to be interpreted by the sending and the receiving blockchain.

 The IBC relayer lets you connect between sets of IBC-enabled chains.
 This tutorial teaches you how to create two blockchains and then start and use the relayer with Ignite CLI to connect two blockchains.